 10-ENG students will be able to choose 3 subjects from a list of about 15 Foundational Concept Subjects.
 The Foundational Concept subjects of the flexible engineering program consist of basic science and engineering courses that help lay the groundwork toward the chosen concentration.
 Three subjects must be selected from a list of potential topics.
 One of the foundational concept subjects must be a chemical engineering CI-M subject, and one must be a laboratory subject that satisfies the Institute Laboratory requirement.
 The subjects should be selected with the assistance of a 10-ENG program advisor from the Chemical Engineering department so as to be consistent with the requirements of the program and the general Institute requirements.
 Several of these courses can satisfy the CI-M requirement of this degree program.

-The flexible engineering concentration consists of eight subjects that are selected by the student either from a suggested subject list provided for each 10-ENG concentration, or subjects may be proposed by the student that fit the theme of the chosen concentration.
+The flexible engineering concentration consists of seven subjects that are selected by the student either from a suggested subject list provided for each 10-ENG concentration, or subjects may be proposed by the student that fit the theme of the chosen concentration.
 The concentrations have been selected by the Department of Chemical Engineering to represent new and developing cross disciplinary areas that benefit from a strong foundation in engineering within the chemical engineering context.
 These lists are included in the concentration descriptions provided here, and at the Chemical Engineering Student Office.
 Students work with their 10-ENG advisors to propose an agreed-upon 10-ENG program, which is then approved by the Chemical Engineering Undergraduate Committee.

 - Concentrations must be at least 39 to 48 units to meet Institute Requirements.